Firelack/apptimer/README.md

 ## 🔧 Notes

 - Some comments and function names are still in French; they will be updated in a future version.

-## To do

-- Add duplicate routine option